 More recently, these researchers have focused on generating animated medical soap operas involving virtual characters such as doctors, nurses and patients.
 Participants can specify certain social relations between characters, such as extreme antagonism between a pair.
 These choices produce unpredictable narrative actions, such as the spreading of malicious gossip, and result in the creation of an episode that users can watch.

 Computational analysis and ‘traditional’ literary interpretation need not be a winner-takes-all scenario.
 Digital technology has already started to blur the line between creators and critics.
 In a similar way, literary critics should start combining their deep expertise with ingenuity in their use of AI tools, as Broadwell and Tangherlini did with WitchHunter.
 Without algorithmic assistance, researchers would be hard-pressed to make such supernaturally intriguing findings, especially as the quantity and diversity of writing proliferates online.

 In the future, scholars who lean on digital helpmates are likely to dominate the rest, enriching our literary culture and changing the kinds of questions that can be explored.
 Those who resist the temptation to unleash the capabilities of machines will have to content themselves with the pleasures afforded by smaller-scale, and fewer, discoveries.
-While critics and book reviewers may continue to be an essential part of public cultural life, literary theorists who do not embrace AI will be at risk of becoming an exotic species – like the librarians who once used index cards to search for information.Make a donation
+While critics and book reviewers may continue to be an essential part of public cultural life, literary theorists who do not embrace AI will be at risk of becoming an exotic species – like the librarians who once used index cards to search for information.Support Aeon: make a one-off donation